IDP-L211/simulation/Project_Overview.md

 Google style docstrings.

-Unit testing?

 To do a task: Create a branch, pr to merge back into main with 'WIP' and then link it to a task.

-If working on a branch and master gets updated, rebase.
+If working on a branch and master gets updated, rebase or merge.

 Squash and merge branches.